HMHamdoun/DLSTM-AE/README.md

-# DLSTM-AE for Hierarchical Time Series
+# DLSTM-AE for Hierarchical Time Series Forecasting

 This is the implementation of Deep LSTM based Transfer Learning (DLSTM-AE) model